OctopusDeploy/docs/docs/getting-started.md

 Learn more about how you can [deploy releases](/docs/deployment-process/releases/index.md), or see some [deployment examples](/docs/deployment-examples/index.md).

-#### Spaces
+#### Need to create separate areas for your teams?

+With Spaces you can partition your Octopus Deploy server so that each of your teams can only access the projects, environments, and infrastructure they work with from the spaces they are members of.
+Users can be members of multiple teams and have access to multiple spaces, but the entities and infrastructure they work with will only be available in the space it is assigned to.
-If you're a large organization with lots of teams working in Octopus, from **2019.1** you can use the [Spaces](/docs/administration/spaces/index.md) feature to provide each of your teams with a space for the projects, environments, and infrastructure they work with, while keeping other team's assets separate in their own spaces.
+If you're a large organization with lots of teams working in Octopus, from **2019.1** you can use the [Spaces](/docs/administration/spaces/index.md) feature.

 Learn more about [Spaces](/docs/administration/spaces/index.md).